Ser1-1y/BarotraumaConversationsTranslate/README.md

 ---

-# XML Conversation Translator for Barotrauma
+# BaroLingua (XML Conversation Translator)

 ## Overview

-It works for translating from any language that does not use Cyrillic into Russian.
+A TUI based tool designed to localize Barotrauma XML conversation files into Russian.

 ## Features
 - Loads conversation lines from an XML file.
-- Skips lines that contain Russian text, with an option to display these lines.
+- Shows all the info about a line (tags, id).
 - Saves the translated lines back to the original XML file.
 - Tracks the number of translated lines and remaining English lines.